msolefonte/celes/README.md

 * *additionalFoldersToScan?:* __string[]__: List of folders defined by the user to scan.
 Used by some plugins to try to scrap achievement data from there.
 * *enabledPlugins?:* __string[]__: List of plugin names that have to be used.
 The plugin names are defined by the name of the files stored under (src/lib/plugins)[src/lib/plugins].
-By deafault, all of them are enabled.
+By default, all of them are enabled.
 * *steamPluginMode?:* __0 | 1 | 2__: Work mode of the Steam plugin:
     * __0__ -> Disabled.
     * __1__ -> Enabled.
 Only Installed games are shown.